biosustain/benchling-resources/guides/downstream_data.md

 6. To start capturing downstream data with this new template, select it when creating a new Notebook Entry (follow step 1. of the guide -"Create new Notebook entry (ELN) from Template"- and select your new template).

-## Dashboard
+# Dashboards

 Here is the list of existing dashboards:
 - [Fermentation Culture Processing Dashboard](https://biosustain.benchling.com/analytics/dashboards/axdash_tciiECE1Jb-downstream-fermentation-culture-processing-dashboard)

-### Example:
+## Compare Fermentation Culture processing and yield

-In the _Fermentation Culture Processing Dashboard_, add the IDs of the Fermentation Cultures for which you want to compare the yield or the process:
+In the _Fermentation Culture Processing Dashboard_, add the IDs of the Fermentation Cultures for which you want to compare the yield and the process:

 ```{figure} ../_static/images/comparison-dashboard-downstream1.png
 :alt: Dashboard